 The VPASA serves as Chief Academic Officer for the College and is responsible for the administration of the Academic Affairs division.
 The VPASA supports the College’s mission and core themes by fostering an engaging and rich learning environment through the development, execution, and assessment of academic programs and services; supervision and development of division faculty and personnel; and leadership that demonstrates commitment to shared governance, collegiality, and continuous improvement.
-The VPASA serves as the campus liaison for the Northwest Commission on Colleges and Universities.
+The VPASA or his/her designee serves as the campus liaison for the Northwest Commission on Colleges and Universities.

 The VPASA is responsible for enrollment management including recruiting and retaining students as described in our mission and core themes.
 Using current practices, reliance on data and trends, the VPASA will oversee growth in enrollment in all student types including but not limited to traditional, non-traditional, on-line, on-campus, remedial, for credit, work force development and dual enrollment students.

 The VPASA supports the College’s mission and core themes by fostering an inclusive and supportive learning environment for the College’s diverse student body that enriches student learning, builds and maintains a strong sense of community, and promotes growth through engagement in the life of the College.
 The VPASA provides leadership for all Student Affairs programs, extracurricular and club activities, Associated Student Body (ASB), and intramural athletics that demonstrates commitment to shared governance, collegiality, and continuous improvement.
 The VPASA oversees the athletic department and may serve as the campus liaison for the National Junior College Athletic Association and National Intercollegiate Rodeo Association.
-The VPASA serves as the Ex-Officio member of Advisory Committees and may serve in conjunction with the other Vice President as President in his/her absence.

 DUTIES AND RESPONSIBILITIES: